 - Residential air conditioners have run with R22, or Freon, for many years.
 Scientists discovered it was harmful to the atmosphere and ozone, so creation permanently halted on January 1, 2020.

 - R410a is the substitute for R22.
 It’s what you’ll find in all new air conditioners currently.

 What Should I Do in the Meantime?

-If your air conditioner is approaching (or older than) 15 years, now’s a fantastic time to start planning for this purchase.
+If your air conditioner is near (or older than) 15 years, now’s a great time to start planning for installation.

-We understand that getting a new system can be a considerable expense.
-That’s why we have our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get a new, high-efficiency system for just one little monthly payment.
+We get that getting a new system can be a major expense.
+That’s why we provide our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get a new, high-efficiency system for just one little monthly payment.
 And enjoy maintenance, repairs and parts at no additional cost.*

-Call us at 519-804-1617 to request an appointment today.
-We’ll go over your budget and needs to help you locate the right comfort system for your residence.
+Reach us at 519-804-1617 to schedule an appointment today.
+We’ll go over your budget and needs to help you choose the right comfort system for your house.